Tiger0-o/Visualisation-Tool-v0.2/README.md

 ## Overview

 This is a lightweight Python-based application designed to visualize LiDAR data in an intuitive and user-friendly way.
-The app uses **Matplotlib** to create 2D and 3D visualizations from user-provided CSV files.
-It is specifically optimized for visualizing LiDAR data, making it an excellent tool for students, researchers, and hobbyists.
+The app uses **Matplotlib** to create 3D visualizations from user-provided CSV files.
+It is specifically optimized for visualizing LiDAR data, making it an excellent tool for students, and hobbyists.

 The application is compiled with **PyInstaller**, allowing it to run as a standalone executable without requiring a Python environment.